 Bonus Offer: Earn 70,000 Membership Rewards® points

-Bonus Offer Disclaimer: points after you spend $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.*
+Bonus Offer Disclaimer: after you spend $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.*

 Top Business Perks: Get 25% of your points back when you book a flight with American Express Travel using Membership Rewards Pay with Points, up to 250,000 points back per calendar year.
 You can receive extended warranty coverage on costly business equipment.
 Terms apply.